On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

-This extra part $\tau_n n^{-\frac{p-k_0+1}{2}}$ for the Bayes factor in (ii) arises mainly technically from our Assumption 11.
-Usually, $\tau_n=o(1)$ in Assumption 11 is tight and may not be improved.
-However, we conjecture that it could be removed by making stronger assumptions on the density function $p(\hat \theta|\theta)$, or the normalized density $p_Z(z|\theta)$.
-For example, $p_Z(\sqrt{n}\F(\theta)(\hat \theta-\theta)|\theta)$ decreases exponentially fast in $n$ as $\theta$ moves away from the true parameter $\theta_0$.
-However, we realized that usually it is difficult to check such assumptions for the distribution of $\hat \theta$ because it does not have an explicit density, except for a few special cases where $\hat \theta$ comes from the exponential family.
-We also note that such compromised rate also shows up in \citet{marin13} Lemma 1, where they studied the convergence rates of the Bayes factor given a general statistic.
-Although typically one cannot obtain the exact form of the density $p(\hat \theta|\theta)$ and its posterior $p(\theta|\hat \theta)$, Theorem \ref{bfqhat} provides some evidence that in the asymptotic sense, the Bayes factors from the BGMM method behave very similarly to the Bayes factor from $p(\hat \theta|\theta)$, indicating the validity of using $\BF[\M:\M_0]$ for model selection.
+This extra part $\tau_n n^{-(p-k_0+1)/2}$ for the Bayes factor in (ii) arises mainly technically from our Assumption 10.
+Usually, the order $\tau_n=o(1)$ in Assumption 10 is tight and cannot be improved.
+However, we conjecture that it could be removed by making stronger assumptions on the density function $p(\hat \theta|\theta)$, or the density $p_Z(z|\theta)$ of the normalized statistic $Z$.
+For example, one can assume that $p_Z\left(\sqrt{n}\F(\theta)(\hat \theta-\theta)\big|\theta\right)$ decreases exponentially fast in $n$ as $\theta$ moves away from the true parameter $\theta_0$.
+However, we note that usually it is difficult to verify such assumptions because $\hat \theta$ does not have an explicit density, except for a few special cases where $\hat \theta$ comes from the exponential family.
+We also note that such compromised rate also shows up in Lemma 1 of \citet{marin13}, where they studied the convergence rates of Bayes factors given a general statistic.
+Although typically one cannot obtain the exact form of the density $p(\hat \theta|\theta)$ and its posterior $p(\theta|\hat \theta)$, Theorem \ref{bfqhat} provides some evidence that in the asymptotic sense, the Bayes factors from BGMM behave very similarly to the Bayes factors from $p(\hat \theta|\theta)$, indicating the validity of using $\BF[\M:\M_0]$ for model selection purpose.

 \begin{remark} In principle, Theorem \ref{bfqhat} provides a guideline to interpret the BGMM posterior probabilities of different models.
 For simplicity, suppose that all models receive the uniform prior $\pi(\M) \propto 1$.
 Then since $q(\M_0|\D)\to 1$, the posterior $q(\M|\D)$ is roughly the same as $\BF[\M:\M_0]$.
 Because of the gap between the polynomial rate in (i) and the exponential rate in (ii), we can choose any rate in between as a threshold, for example $e^{-\sqrt{n}}$.
 If a model $\M$ has $q(\M|\D) \geq e^{-\sqrt{n}}$, then we can approximately regard $q(\M|\D)$ as the true posterior probability $p(\M|\hat \theta)$ and consider $\M$ as a model with nonnegligible posterior.
 This fits well with the common practice that we rank the models according to their posterior probabilities and only study the models on top of the list. \end{remark}